himanshuladia/saathi/README.md

 On our platform you can find a localite , who is delighted to support and enrich your travel experience locally.

 Well, we would execute our platform for both the user types, i.e.

-➢The locals :-
+## The locals :-

-➢Who want to support the cause
+Who want to support the cause
-➢Would have their own guide account on the app.
+Would have their own guide account on the app.

-And …
-➢The tourists (differently abled) :-
+## The tourists (differently abled) :-

-➢Who aspire to visit a place in
+1. Who aspire to visit a place in
 Rajasthan.
-➢Need to register and check
+2. Need to register and check
 availability of such locals at the place.

-The marking features of our app would be as follows :-
+## Features

-➢Basic itinerary corresponding to each local.
+1. Basic itinerary corresponding to each local.
-➢Minimal cost per hour at which the locals would serve.
+2. Minimal cost per hour at which the locals would serve.
-➢Ratings and reviews for each local from registered users.
+3. Ratings and reviews for each local from registered users.
-➢Booking of locals according to the disability and the basic amenities and facilities they need.
+4. Booking of locals according to the disability and the basic amenities and facilities they need.
-➢Booking of hotels and tourist cabs by the locals for the aspirers.
+5. Booking of hotels and tourist cabs by the locals for the aspirers.

-To the locals :-
+## Benefits To the locals :-

-➢Side Business and employment
+1. Side Business and employment
-➢Guide recognisation and License.
+2. Guide recognisation and License.
-➢Self satisfaction of helping the needful.
+3. Self satisfaction of helping the needful.

-To the tourists(differently abled) :-
+## Benefits To the tourists (differently abled) :-

-➢Communication with local people who understand your language.
+1. Communication with local people who understand your language.
-➢Understanding of cross cultural, lifestyle differences and business etiquette.
+2. Understanding of cross cultural, lifestyle differences and business etiquette.
-➢Information about the local infrastructure, transport and timetable
+3. Information about the local infrastructure, transport and timetable
-➢Personal safety abroad.
+4. Personal safety abroad.
-➢To avoid Overpaying for everything: taxi, food, souvenirs, excursions, shopping, etc.
+5. To avoid Overpaying for everything: taxi, food, souvenirs, excursions, shopping, etc.
-➢Last but not the least, A feel of Welcome to Rajasthan.
+6. Last but not the least, A feel of Welcome to Rajasthan.